-Block 154 will provide 1.39 hectares of parkland to service the east and west parcels.
-Access to the proposed park will be provided from pedestrian connections, linking to the proposed residential development and commercial blocks.
+Block 214 will provide 1.83 hectares of parkland to service the east and west parcels.
+Access to the proposed park will be provided from proposed Street A and Street E. A pedestrian connection is proposed through Block 215, improving the connectivity within the subdivision.